keithsjohnson/KataProjects/uk.co.keithsjohnson.jasperreports.lambda/Readme.md

 Try more detailed Jasper Reports - they are very simple at the moment.

 Cache compiled jrxml reports to help with performance.

+Need to add return of PDF in JSON result.